 With focused ultrasound (FUS), doctors use ultrasound beams to destroy brain cells that cause movement problems.
 (It's a bit like using a magnifying glass to focus sunlight rays on a leaf to make a tiny hole.)
 Doctors target different brain cells depending on what symptoms they are treating.

+In 2018, the FDA approved focused ultrasound (FUS) for Parkinson's tremor.
+(FUS also is approved for essential tremor, another movement disorder.)
 Clinical trials are testing FUS for other PD symptoms and complications, such as dyskinesia (uncontrolled, involuntary movement).
-MJFF funded an early study of focused ultrasound for dyskinesia.
+And MJFF funded an early study of focused ultrasound for dyskinesia.

 Focused Ultrasound Surgery